MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/enable-file-requests.md

 > - This feature is not available for Office 365 operated by 21Vianet, OneDrive for home, or Office 365 Germany.

 > [!NOTE]
-> In its current state, if you disable **Anyone** links at SharePoint in SharePoint Admin Center, the ability to turn on **Request files** feature is also disabled at Site, SharePoint or OneDrive level.
+> In its current state, if you disable **Anyone** links for SharePoint in the SharePoint Admin Center, the ability to turn on **Request files** feature is also disabled at Site, SharePoint and OneDrive level.

 ## Enable or Disable Request Files for SharePoint